20 Mar '16

 From Barre to Hot Yoga or SoulCycle, boutique fitness classes are getting new names.
-It’s no longer about just getting into the gym and getting the nitty-gritty done though, it’s about connecting with the space, connecting with other members and especially connecting with your body.
+It’s no longer about throwing on those high rise yoga leggings, getting into the gym and getting the nitty-gritty done though, it’s about connecting with the space, connecting with other members and especially connecting with your body.
 But you don’t have to accomplish this by the age-old “tough guy” workout of bench press, bench press, bench press, flex in the mirror (sorry Terminator, no offense).
 Boutique fitness studios now make up more than 20 percent of the market and are growing more and more popular.

 Today, studios and workouts are becoming more “friendly.”
 Boutique fitness classes welcome anyone in any size at any age and make working out more than just working out.
 They’re also friendlier because they focus on the group experience.
 It’s about socializing, connecting to others and also to your body.
 Being healthy is the biggest added bonus of it all of course.